JanDintel/luhn-check/README.md

-# Luhn::Check
+# Luhn check

-With the luhn-check you can check a number with the Luhn algoritme.
+With the luhn-check you can check a number with the Luhn algorithm.

 ## Installation
+### Version
+`0.0.1`

 Add this line to your application's Gemfile: